 Curaprox is a Swiss brand that is using SLS-free mild formula with enzymes that helps the saliva do the magic that is already programmed in our bodies by mother nature.
 Fun Fact to mention here: your saliva can actually repair your teeth enamel!

 Curaprox has several different types of toothpaste with different amount of sodium fluoride that helps with tartar and cavities, including my favorite one with 1450 ppm of sodium fluoride which is hard to match at any other brand.
-Yes, you may say that fluoride can be bad for your overall health, however switching to fluoride-free toothpastes is not an option for me, at least for now.
+Yes, you may say that fluoride can be bad for your overall health, however switching to fluoride-free toothpaste is not an option for me, at least for now.

-If you are concerned about fluoride in toothpastes, Curaprox has a toothpaste called Enzycal Zero that doesn’t contain fluoride or menthol oil but has all the good enzymes to keep your mouth and teeth healthy.
+If you are concerned about fluoride in toothpaste, Curaprox has a toothpaste called Enzycal Zero that doesn’t contain fluoride or menthol oil but has all the good enzymes to keep your mouth and teeth healthy.

 BLACK IS WHITE Toothpaste & Toothbrush Set

 With this being said, I’ve been using Curaprox Enzycal 1450 ppm for a while until I discovered their newly released Black is White Toothpaste two years ago.

 Toothpaste with charcoal have been booming all over the web, however, I was really concerned about the safety of using the charcoal over my enamel.
 As I said in the beginning, my obsession with my teeth makes me really caution of whatever teeth products I’m using.
 Trusting Curaprox quality and ingredients, their black toothpaste was obviously the only product I could think of trying and I’m so glad I gave it a try.

 The toothpaste comes with a Black CS 5460 ultra soft toothbrush.
 This type of toothbrush has also been recommended to me by my dentist before for being small and gentle enough for my gums and teeth.